 c) Connectors intended for use with 6 AWG (13.3 mm2) or smaller conductors;

-e) Connectors intended for use in air-handling spaces.
+e) Connectors intended for use in air-handling spaces; and

 Note: Examples of splicing wire connectors include twist-on connectors, insulation-piercing or displacement connectors, spring-action connectors, tool-applied crimp, mechanical set-screw connectors, etc.